CPBridge/fetal_heart_analysis/README.md

 Note that the training procedure may take a long time (hours) to run if you choose to use a large number of trees and/or levels, and/or a large number of orientations with `train_square`.
 It will also use all processors it has available.

+To train forests for structure detection, the same executables should be used and a structure dataset should be passed with the `-d` option instead of a heart dataset.
+In order to use a structures detection forest model alongside heart detection and cardiac phase regression models, you should make sure that all training parameters relating to features match so that all the forest models are able to share the same feature extraction routines at test time (parameters such as the number of trees and tree depth can be different).

+There is one exception to this, which is the `-x` option.
+This option allows features of different sizes to be used for structure detection and heart detection/analysis.
+Typically this is used to allow the image patch used to detect the structures to be smaller than that used to detect the heart.
+The goal of this option is the same in both the `train_square` and `train_rotinv` executables, but the way it works is different in each case.
+In  the case of rotation invariant features, the `-x` option allows you to choose a maximum value of the `-j` parameter (which indexes radial profiles) to use for the structures detection.
+This means that only the smaller, innermost radial profiles are included in the feature set for the structure models.
+In the case of the rectangular features, the `-x` parameter can be used to simply chooses a smaller patch size (in pixels) to use for the structures forest models.

+In order to make sure that a structures forest can be matched to heart models and used in the same call to the testing executable, the name of the structures forest model must be the basename of the heart models with `_subs` appended.

 #### 3. Create Filter Definition Files

 The filter definition files are produced by the scripts in the `scripts/filter_fit/` directory, as in **Table 7**.
 Each requires some basic inputs (such as the directory containing the track files, where to place the output file, and the location of the parameters file to use) and has some more advanced options.
 You can also pass a list of excluded subject-ids to each (`-e` option) to make sure the test set is omitted.
 Check the options for each script by passing the `-h` flag to the relevant script.